 Step 3: Ask for another volunteer to recall the general form of a letter, i.e., opening idea, several paragraphs containing their ideas and evidence, and their concluding thoughts.

-Step 4: Ask each student to use a computer to write a draft letter to their chosen poet, telling him or her what in the poem spoke to them and asking questions relating to how the poet wrote this poem and writes others.
+Step 4: Ask each student to write a draft letter to their chosen poet, telling him or her what in the poem spoke to them and asking questions relating to how the poet wrote this poem and writes others.

 Step 5: If students do not finish this draft, they can continue to write for homework, or, if you prefer, they can do all of their writing at home.